 Godly comfort was an important provision for the early Christians, but they had to learn to listen to His voice and carry out His instructions.

-However, as they began to widen their evangelism... to include those in Samaria and beyond, they were comforted of the Holy Spirit - and enjoyed a period of stability and calm, as the gospel was taught throughout Judea and Galilee and Samaria.
-So the church throughout all Judea and Galilee and Samaria enjoyed peace, being built up and going on in the fear of the Lord and in the comfort of the Holy Spirit, the Church continued to increase.
+However, as they began to widen their evangelism to include those in Samaria and beyond, they were comforted of the Holy Spirit, and enjoyed a period of stability and calm as the gospel was taught throughout Judea and Galilee and Samaria: So the Church throughout all Judea and Galilee and Samaria enjoyed peace, being built up and going on in the fear of the Lord and in the comfort of the Holy Spirit, the Church continued to increase.

-This was a time when they were obeying the will of God, carrying out Christ's commands, obeying the leading of the Spirit, and walking in spirit and truth... and this was a time when they all experienced the comfort of the indwelling Holy Spirit in their hearts.
+And this was a time when they all experienced the comfort of the indwelling Holy Spirit in their hearts.

 What a lesson for us to learn that when we try to work the works of God in our own strength or without the leading and guidance of the indwelling Spirit, we may find that there is barrenness in our soul and we may forgo the comfort and joy that comes from doing His will.